 Preparation:

 - Preparation: Cut the beef into cubes.
-Peel and dice the potatoes, onions and garlic.
-Cut the peppers and cherry tomatoes into bite-sized pieces.
+Peel and dice potatoes, onions, and garlic.
+Cut bell peppers and cherry tomatoes into bite-sized pieces.
 Deseed and finely chop the chili.

-- Fry: Heat the frying oil in a Dutch oven and sear the meat.
+- Searing: Heat the cooking oil in a Dutch Oven and sear the meat on high heat.

-- Braise: Add the onions and garlic and fry briefly.
-Then add the rest of the vegetables and the lentils.
-Deglaze with red wine and bring to the boil briefly.
+- Braising: Add onions and garlic and briefly sauté.
+Then add the remaining vegetables and lentils.
+Deglaze with red wine and bring to a brief boil.

-- Seasoning: Add the beef stock, tomato purée, crème fraîche, chili, salt and pepper.
-Stir well and bring to the boil.
+- Seasoning: Add beef stock, strained tomatoes, crème fraîche, chili, salt, and pepper.
+Stir well and bring to a boil.

-- Cook: Cover the Dutch Oven and simmer on a low heat for about 1.5 - 2 hours until the meat is tender.
+- Cooking: Close the Dutch Oven and let it simmer over low heat for about 1.5 to 2 hours until the meat is tender.

-- Season to taste: Season with whiskey just before serving.
+- Seasoning: Season with whiskey just before serving.

-- Serve: Serve the hot beef pot in deep plates.
-Top with a dollop of skyr and garnish with nasturtium or parsley.
-Serve with fresh baguette or a green salad.
+- Serving: Serve the hot beef pot in deep plates.
+Top with a dollop of Skyr and garnish with nasturtium or parsley.
+Fresh baguette or a green salad goes well with it.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

 Stew or soup?
 What’s the difference?

-You've opted for a hearty stew, but have you ever wondered what exactly makes the difference between a stew and a soup?
+You’ve chosen a hearty stew, but have you ever wondered what exactly makes the difference between a stew and a soup?
 Both dishes are delicious and perfect for cold days, but there are some subtle differences.

-- Soup: a soup usually has a higher proportion of liquid.
-It is usually prepared on the basis of a broth made from meat, vegetables or mushrooms.
-The consistency is thinner and the individual ingredients are often easily recognizable.
+- Soup: Soup usually has a higher liquid content.
+It is typically prepared based on a broth made from meat, vegetables, or mushrooms.
+The consistency is thinner, and the individual ingredients are often clearly visible.

-- Stew: Compared to soup, stews contain less liquid.
-The consistency tends to be thicker and the individual ingredients are often more strongly combined.
+- Stew: Compared to soup, stews have a lower liquid content.
+The consistency is more creamy, and the individual ingredients are often more closely combined.

 The boundaries are fluid

-However, the distinction between stew and soup is not always clear-cut.
+However, the distinction between stew and soup is not always entirely clear.
 There are many intermediate stages and regional differences.
-For example, a stew can also be given a soup-like consistency by adding additional liquid.
+For example, a stew can take on a soup-like consistency by adding extra liquid.

-The question of whether a stew is better cooked in a Dutch oven or in a normal pot is one that many amateur cooks are concerned about.
-Both cooking methods have their advantages and disadvantages, which we will discuss in more detail below.
+The question of whether a stew is better prepared in a Dutch Oven or a regular pot is one that many hobby cooks wonder about.
+Both cooking methods have their pros and cons, which we will examine in more detail below.

-The Dutch oven, also known as a fire pot, has become increasingly popular in recent years.
-It is made from cast iron and is ideal for braising and cooking over an open fire, on the barbecue or in the oven.
-The advantages of the Dutch oven are obvious:
+The Dutch Oven, also called Feuertopf, has become increasingly popular in recent years.
+It is made of cast iron and is excellent for braising and cooking over an open fire, on the grill, or in the oven.
+The advantages of the Dutch Oven are obvious:

-- Even cooking: The cast iron stores the heat very well and releases it slowly and evenly to the food.
+- Even cooking: Cast iron retains heat very well and releases it slowly and evenly to the food.

-- Intense flavor: Stewing at a low temperature allows the flavors to develop particularly well.
+- Intense flavor: Slow cooking at low temperatures develops the flavors especially well.

-- Outdoor feeling: Cooking over an open fire gives food a special taste and provides a unique experience.
+- Outdoor feeling: Cooking over an open fire gives the food a special flavor and creates a unique experience.

 The classic pot can be found in every kitchen and also offers many advantages for preparing stews:

-- Versatility: Pots are available in different sizes and materials so that the right pot can be found for every stove and every dish.
+- Versatility: There are pots in different sizes and materials, so you can find the right pot for every stove and dish.

-- Precision: The temperature can be regulated more precisely on the stove than over the fire.
+- Precision: The temperature can be regulated more precisely on the stove than over a fire.

 Which pot is right for your stew?